Download: CRWC BYLAWS 2012

 Section 2: Executive committee

-The President, First Vice President, Second Vice President, Secretary and Treasurer shall make up the Executive Committee.
-The Executive Director shall serve as an ex oficio member of the Executive Committee.
-The Executive Committee of the Board of Directors shall be empowered to exercise all powers and authorities of the Board of Directors in management and business affairs of the Council during intervals between meetings of the Directors: (as so defined by the Board of Directors in continuing resolutions.)
+The Executive Committee shall be chaired by the President, and will also include the First Vice President, Second Vice President, Secretary and Treasurer.
+The Executive Director shall serve as an ex officio member of the Executive Committee.
+The Executive Committee of the Board of Directors shall be empowered to exercise all powers and authorities of the Board of Directors in management and business affairs of the Council during intervals between meetings of the Directors.

 Section 3: Finance committee

-The Finance Committee shall be chaired by the Treasurer of the Board and its membership made up of members of the Board of Directors and other Council members in good standing.
-The duties, responsibilities, and size of committee will be defined by the Board of Directors in continuing resolutions.
+The Finance Committee shall be chaired by the Treasurer of the Board and will also include members of the Board of Directors and other Council members in good standing.

 Section 4: Governance Committee

-The Governance Committee (shall be chaired by the First Vice President and its membership made up of current and former members of the Board of Directors.
-The size, duties and responsibilities will be defined by the Board of Directors in continuing resolutions.)
+The Governance Committee shall be chaired by the First Vice President and will also include current and former members of the Board of Directors.

 Section 5: Development Committee

-The Development Committee shall be chaired by the Second Vice President and its membership made up of Board Members and other Council members in good standing.
-The duties, responsibilities, and size of the committee shall be defined by the Board of Directors in continuing resolutions.
+The Development Committee shall be chaired by the Second Vice President and will also include Board Members and other Council members in good standing.

 The President of the Board, with the approval of the Board of Directors, shall appoint annually, as soon as possible after his/her election, members to the Finance, Governance, and Development Committees.